Booleans - true and false values

 Combining Booleans

 We can combine two or more booleans to evaluate more complex situations.
-If we use two ampersands - the && operator.
+This can be done using two ampersands - the && operator.

 It allows us to check if two things - the left and right operands - are both true. && is sometimes referred to as the "logical and" operator: